Are you looking for an easier way to get to your blind or tree stand? Or perhaps check all your trail cams in a fraction of the time it takes today?

 A regular mid drive has both cadence and speed sensors, while the Ultra has a torque sensor too.

 Well the range is determined by the battery.
-As long as you get a battery by a well known manufacturer like Samsung, LG or Panasonic the general rules apply.
-Get a lesser known lower quality battery and the lifespan and individual charges are not so great.
+As long as you get a battery from a well known manufacturer like Samsung, LG or Panasonic the general rules apply.
+Get a lesser known, lower quality, the lifespan and individual charges are not so great.

 When you multiply the number of volts by the number of Ah you get a new value, this value is known as Watt Hours.